oborchers/Fast_Sentence_Embeddings/README.md

 Fast Sentence Embeddings is a Python library that serves as an addition to Gensim.
 This library is intended to compute *sentence vectors* for large collections of sentences or documents.

+If you want to support fse, take a quick [survey](https://forms.gle/8uSU323fWUVtVwcAA) to improve it :-)

 Features
 ------------